CluelessBiker/project5-red-crayon/README.md

 To bring interactivity to the art community by sharing the latest news, events, and feedback from other artists & users.

 ### Site Goal:
-The Red Crayon is intended to keep the community informed about the ongoings in the artworld, and to share inspiration & events with each other, as well as bring people together.
+The Red Crayon is intended to keep the community informed about the ongoings in the art-world, and to share inspiration & events with each other, as well as bring people together.

 ### Audience:
 Everyone with an interest in Art, and the desire to reach out & connect with like-minded individuals.

 ### Communication:
 The layout is intended to represent a news tabloid, whilst at the same time having a playful, interactive feel to it.
-With the navigation pannel being present at all times, the users can quickly navigate through the site to arrive at their intended destination.
+With the navigation panel being present at all times, the users can quickly navigate through the site to arrive at their intended destination.

 ### Current User Goals:
 To keep users coming back again & again to see what is new in terms of news & events, as well as to follow up with other users that they follow.